 If you use expensive index types, such as some PostGIS geospatial indexes, take care to check the total size of the chunk and its index.
 You can do so using the

-For information on how to view and set your chunk time intervals, see the section on changing hypertable chunk intervals.
+For a detailed analysis of how to optimize your chunk sizes, see the blog post on chunk time intervals.
+To learn how to view and set your chunk time intervals, see the section on changing hypertable chunk intervals.

 By default, indexes are automatically created when you create a hypertable.
 You